pocomane/brewed-in-the-apocalypse/bita.md

 personal area of somebody, and you have to roll:
 - On success, you take what you want and the scenarist will tell how you discovery something important about the person you are robbering.
-- On compromise, you did not get what you want, but you still discover something important.
+- On trade-off, you did not get what you want, but you still discover something important.
 ```